hpyproject/hpy/docs/overview.rst

   - `GraalPython <https://github.com/graalvm/graalpython>`_

+.. rubric:: Footnotes

-..
-[1] The reason for this minor performance penalty is a layer of pointer indirection.
+.. [#f1] The reason for this minor performance penalty is a layer of pointer indirection.
 For instance, ``ctx->HPyLong_FromLong`` is called from the CPython extension, which in universal mode simply forwards the call to ``PyLong_FromLong``.
 It is technically possible to implement a CPython universal module loader which edits the program's executable code at runtime to replace that call.
 Note that this is not at all trivial.